When it comes to feature testing, you’re in a bind.

 Finally, you use these parameters during your release to make objective “yes/no” decisions about whether or not you should rollback your feature at any point.
 Instead of getting caught up in the moment, you just monitor the performance metrics that you decided were most important, and once they hit the thresholds you set prior to release you simply follow the plan and you either rollback the feature or you don’t— no real-time agonizing required.

 In the past, it was near-impossible to perform a rollback quickly from a technical perspective.
 You needed to have a technical team standing by, waiting to dig into the code to turn off live features, or to revert to a prior state of the entire platform.
 The entire process was slow, it was labor-intensive, and it took your technical teams away from their valuable development work.

 Software has solved all of these problems.
-With our own platform—Flagship—you can rollback a feature in real-time by just toggling a single field with just one click.
+With our own feature management platform, you can rollback a feature in real-time by just toggling a single field with just one click.
 You don’t need any technical expertise to do so.
 You don’t need to develop and test a complex rollback process prior to feature release.
 You don’t even need to think about the technical details— you can save all of that thinking to create the right strategic decision trees that we outlined in the prior section.

 AB Tasty also gives you—or any non-technical user—the ability to perform sophisticated feature releases and rollbacks.
 You can release multiple features at once, monitor how each feature is performing individually, and only rollback the features that aren’t delivering.
 You can roll out a feature to multiple user segments and only rollback that feature to the individual segments that aren’t responding well to it.
 We designed our server-side solution to make the execution of rollbacks faster, easier, and far more intuitive than they ever were before.